Jonathan2251/lbd/_sources/gpu.txt

-For 2D animation, the model is created by 2D only (1 side only), so it only can be viewed from the same side of model.
+For 2D animation, the model is created by 2D only (1 side only), so it only can be viewed from the same face of model.
 If you want to display different side of model, multiple 2D model need to be created and switch these 2D models from time to time.

 GLSL (GL Shader Language)